-3.5.1.
-Homogeneous firms.
+5.4.2 Homogeneous firms

 Work in this field was pioneered by Bresnahan and Reiss.
-In Bresnahan and Reiss (1991a), they study several retail and professional industries in US, that is, pharmacies, tire dealers, doctors, and dentists.
+In Bresnahan and Reiss (1991), they study several retail and professional industries in the US, specifically pharmacies, tire dealers, doctors, and dentists.
 The main purpose of the paper is to estimate the 'nature' or 'degree' of competition for each of the industries: how fast variable profits decline when the number of firms in the market increases.
-More specifically, the authors are interested in estimating how many entrants are needed to achieve an oligopoly equilibrium equivalent to the competitive equilibrium, that is, hypothesis of contestable markets (Baumol 1982).
+More specifically, the authors are interested in estimating how many entrants are needed to achieve an oligopoly equilibrium equivalent to the competitive equilibrium, that is, the hypothesis of contestable markets (Baumol 1982; Baumol, Panzar, and Willig 1982; Martin 2000).

 For each industry, their dataset consists of a cross-section of M small 'isolated markets'.
-In section 3, we discuss the empirical motivation and implementation of the 'isolated markets' restriction.
+In section 5.3, we discussed the empirical motivation and implementation of the 'isolated markets' restriction.
 For the purpose of the model, a key aspect of this restriction is that the M local markets are independent in terms of demand and competition such that the equilibrium in one market is independent of the one in the other markets.
 The model also assumes that each market consists of a single location, that is, L = 1, such that spatial competition is not explicitly incorporated in the model.
 For each local market, the researcher observes the number of active firms (n), a measure of market size (s), and some exogenous market characteristics that may affect demand and/or costs (x).

 Given this limited information, the researcher needs to restrict firm heterogeneity.
 Bresnahan and Reiss propose a static game between single-store firms where all the potential entrants in a market are identical and have complete information on demand and costs.
-The profit of a store is $\pi(n) = s vp(x, n) - EC(x) - \varepsilon$, where vp(x, n) represents variable profit per capita (per consumer) that depends on the number of active firms n, and $EC(x) + \varepsilon$ is the entry cost, where ε is unobservable to the researcher.
+The profit of a store is:

+$$\pi(n) = s V(x,n) - EC(x) - \varepsilon, \qquad (5.12)$$

+where V(x,n) represents variable profit per capita (per consumer) that depends on the number of active firms n, and $EC(x) + \varepsilon$ is the entry cost, where $\varepsilon$ is unobservable to the researcher.
 The form of competition between active firms is not explicitly modelled.
-Instead, the authors consider a flexible specification of the variable profit per capita that is strictly decreasing but nonparametric in the number of active stores.
+Instead, the authors consider a flexible specification of the variable profit per-capita that is strictly decreasing but nonparametric in the number of active stores.
 Therefore, the specification is consistent with a general model of competition between homogeneous firms, or even between symmetrically differentiated firms.

-Given these assumptions, the equilibrium in a local market can be described as a number of firms n^ that satisfies two conditions: (1) every active firm is maximizing profits by being active in the market, that is, $\pi(n^) \geq 0$; and (2) every inactive firm is maximizing profits by being out of the market, that is, $\pi(n^+1) < 0$.
-That is, every firm is making its best response given the actions of the others.
-Since the profit function is strictly decreasing in the number of active firms, the equilibrium is unique and it can be represented using the following expression: for any value $n \in \{0, 1, 2, \ldots\}$,
+Given these assumptions, the equilibrium in a local market can be described as a number of firms $n^$ that satisfies two conditions: (1) every active firm is maximizing profits by being active in the market, that is, $\pi(n^) \ge 0$ ; and (2) every inactive firm is maximizing profits by being out of the market, that is, $\pi(n^ + 1) < 0$ .
+In other words, every firm is making its best response given the actions of the others.
+Since the profit function is strictly decreasing in the number of active firms, the equilibrium is unique and it can be represented using the following expression: for any value $n \in \{0, 1, 2, ...\}$ ,

-$$\{n^ = n\} \Leftrightarrow \{\pi(n) \ge 0 \text{ and } \pi(n+1) < 0\}$$
+$$\{n^ = n\} \quad \Leftrightarrow \quad \{\pi(n) \ge 0 \text{ and } \pi(n+1) < 0\}$$

-$$\Leftrightarrow \{s vp(x, n+1) - EC(x) < \varepsilon \le s vp(x, n) - EC(x)\}$$ where F is the CDF of ε .
-This representation of the equilibrium as an ordered discrete choice model is convenient for estimation.
+$$\Leftrightarrow \quad \{s \ V(x, n+1) - EC(x) < \varepsilon \le s \ V(x, n) - EC(x)\}$$ (5.13)